tn-aixpa/rs-flood-mapping/docs/howto/download.md

 The pipeline requires shape files input of river, lakes, and slope.

-Log the river shape file.
-Download the zip file from the [SIAT Portal](https://siat.provincia.tn.it/geonetwork/srv/ita/catalog.search#/metadata/p_TN:df06e63c-d0f3-46c9-8ec2-c25a22c50ef7) and extract the contents inside a folder 'Rivers_TN' and log it as project artifact
+<p align="justify">Log the river shape file.
+Download the zip file from the <a href="https://siat.provincia.tn.it/geonetwork/srv/ita/catalog.search#/metadata/p_TN:df06e63c-d0f3-46c9-8ec2-c25a22c50ef7">SIAT Portal</a> and extract the contents inside a folder 'Rivers_TN' and log it as project artifact</p>

 ```python
 artifact_name='Rivers_TN'